junxit/us-congress-bills-115/bill.md

   - **(A)** by striking “electronic communication service providers, remote computing service providers,” and inserting “providers”; and
   - **(B)** by striking “registrar” and inserting “registrars”;
 - **(2)** in subsection (a)—
-  - **(A)** by striking “an electronic communication service provider, remote computing service provider,” and inserting “a provider”; and
+  - **(A)** by striking “an electronic communication service provider, a remote computing service provider,” and inserting “a provider”; and
-  - **(B)** by striking “such electronic communication service provider, remote computing service provider,” and inserting “such provider”;
+  - **(B)** by striking “such electronic communication service provider, remote computing service provider,” each place it appears and inserting “such provider”;
 - **(3)** in subsection (b), by striking “electronic communication service provider, remote computing service provider,” each place it appears and inserting “provider”; and
 - **(4)** in subsection (c)—
   - **(A)** by striking “image” each place it appears and inserting “visual depiction”; and